 Below is the list of the common donor sites/flaps:

-From the abdomen, there are several iterations of flaps that can be utilized, from most invasive to least invasive, the free TRAM, ms-TRAM, DIEP, and SIEA (superficial inferior epigastric artery) flap.
+There are several iterations of flaps from the abdomen that can be utilized, from most invasive to least invasive, the free TRAM, ms-TRAM, DIEP, and SIEA (superficial inferior epigastric artery) flap.
 These flaps are beneficial to harvest, as many patients have some extra abdominal tissue and get the added benefit of abdominal contouring from the harvesting of the transverse skin island.
 The TRAM derives from the rectus muscle, which is a Mathes and Nahai type III flap, with two dominant pedicles.
-TRAM, ms-TRAM (ms-1 and 2), vs. DIEP (ms-3) all depend on how much muscle gets removed.
-The free TRAM takes the entirety of the muscle (ms-0), ms 1 leaves either a medial or lateral component, ms 2 leaves medial and lateral components, ms 3 (DIEP) is a true perforator flap and leaves all muscle intact, and muscle is split to free the vessels.
+TRAM, ms-TRAM (ms-1 and 2), vs. DIEP (ms-3), all depend on how much muscle gets removed.
+The free TRAM takes the entirety of the muscle (ms-0), ms 1 leaves either a medial or lateral component, ms 2 leaves medial and lateral components, ms 3 (DIEP) is a true perforator flap and leaves all muscle intact.
+The muscle is split to free the vessels.
 The typical anatomy of the rectus muscle is two rows of perforators, although variants with one and three rows also exist.
 The advantage of taking more muscle is improved blood supply, but it sacrifices more abdominal wall morbidity.
 A large amount of tissue is harvestable, and the pedicle is about 12cm in length and 2.0mm in diameter.
-The SIEA is considered ms 4 as it only takes the skin and fat off of the fascia based on the superficial vessel and does not violate the muscle or fascia at all.
+The SIEA is considered ms 4 as it only takes the skin and fat off the fascia based on the superficial vessel and does not violate the muscle or fascia.
 However, only a hemi-abdomen can be utilized with this flap, which often does not have a vessel sufficient in size to use.

 The profunda artery perforator flap, or PAP flap, has recently been described to improve upon the TUG flap.
 It has the advantages of longer pedicle length, better donor-site scar, larger skin paddle, no muscle harvest, and decreased lymphedema risk.
 However, pre-operative imaging is necessary to determine the location of the pedicle, to design the skin paddle properly.
-It is more posteriorly located than the TUG donor site and can make a flap that is about 6 to 7cm by 18 to 20cm.
+It is more posteriorly located than the TUG donor site and can make a flap of about 6 to 7cm by 18 to 20cm.
 The pedicle is about 10cm in length and usually has a diameter of 2.2mm.
-Both of these flaps can be coned to re-shape the breast and tend to look more natural than gluteal tissue.
+These flaps can be coned to re-shape the breast and tend to look more natural than gluteal tissue.

 Lateral Thigh Flap

 A more recently described flap is the lateral thigh or subcutaneous tensor fascia lata perforator flap, based off perforators originating from the ascending branch of the lateral circumflex artery.
 The perforators are in the septum between tensor fascia lata and gluteus medius muscles.
-Flap dimensions range between 6 to 9 cm x 18 to 22 cm with a pedicle that is 6 to 8 cm in length and 2.0mm in diameter.
+Flap dimensions range between 6 to 9 cm x 18 to 22 cm with a 6 to 8 cm pedicle length and 2.0mm in diameter.